MLIS Admissions FAQ

 Q: What are the requirements for admitted students?

 A: In order to accept the offer of admission, applicants are required to pay a $250 non-refundable deposit, which will go toward their autumn quarter tuition.
 Additionally, applicants will need to fulfill other requirements as outlined by the UW Graduate School, such as submitting official transcripts and measles immunization documentation.
+Students will be directed to the steps to complete after being admitted through the Graduate Application for Admission.

 Application Requirements & Eligibility